uhuru-rawlings/DOBcalclator/README.md

 ###### CSS
    I used css to style the HTML content
 ###### Javascript
-   I used javascript tocalclated and
+   I used javascript to calculate and